BrendelGroup/xGDBvm/case-studies/Volvox/README.md

 ```

-Note: Depending on the particular VM image, you may skip the ssh step above
+__Note__: Depending on the particular VM image, you may skip the ssh step above
 and access the VM directly using VNC, open a terminal window, and change the
 resolution via the
 [xrandr command](https://pods.iplantcollaborative.org/wiki/display/atmman/Changing+Screen+Resolution+for+the+VNC+Viewer).